 We welcome Dr Ande Chennaiah to the group.
 Ande joins us as an SFI-funded postdoctoral fellow.
 He was previously in the Indian Institute of Technology, Kanpur, where the carried out his PhD under the guidance of Prof Y D Vankar in the area of carbohydrate chemistry.
 One of the highlights of Ande’s PhD was a TEMPO-catalysed synthesis of azido sugars from glycals (Org Lett 2018, 20, 2611).
 We are very much looking forward to having Ande as part of the group – Welcome!

-We welcome Joe, Alan, Nathan and Cian to the group.
-The guys are carrying out their final year research projects as part of their BSc degrees in either Chemistry, Medicinal Chemistry & Chemical Biology, or Chemistry with Environmental and Sustainable Chemistry.
-They will work on a range of topics, making molecules for biological testing, developing new synthetic methodologies and developing novel catalysts.
-Guys, we hope you enjoy your time in the group and that you learn a lot while you are with us.
+We welcome Zohair Ansari to the group.
+He is carrying out his final year research project in the group as part of his BSc degree in Chemistry.
+He is going to work on a new organocatalytic asymmetric synthetic methodology.
+We hope you enjoy your time in the group and that you learn a lot while you are with us.
 We look forward to your contributions to the group’s research efforts.

 We had a great lab Christmas dinner last night.
 Members of the McGarrigle and Gilheany groups had dinner in One Bistro on Richmond street.
 Thanks to Joe who was chief organiser.
 The McGarrigle group picture is below; the ‘serious’, ‘comedy’ and ‘smiley’ poses weren’t synchronised.
 Afterwards we visited some other establishments in the local area to continue the party!